cosmos72/gomacro/README.md

-* a standalone executable with interactive Go REPL: just run ```gomacro``` from your command line or, better, ```rlwrap gomacro``` (rlwrap is a wrapper that adds history and line editing to terminal-based programs - available on many platforms)
+* a standalone executable with interactive Go REPL: just run ```gomacro``` from your command line or, better, ```rlwrap gomacro``` (rlwrap is a wrapper that adds history and line editing to terminal-based programs - available on many platforms) Available options:
+	-e EXPRESSIONS: evaluate the expressions, then exit
+    -q: quiet. suppress startup message and prompt (default when executing a file)
+	-v: verbose. show the result of expressions and statements (default for interactive REPL and -e EXPRESSIONS)

 * a library that adds Eval() and scripting capabilities to your Go programs - provided you comply with its GPL license

-* a way to execute Go source code on-the-fly, even without a Go compiler: you can either run ```gomacro FILENAME.go``` (works on every supported platform)
+* a way to execute Go source code on-the-fly without a Go compiler: you can either run ```gomacro FILENAME.go``` (works on every supported platform)

   or you can insert a line ```#!/usr/bin/env gomacro```